Configuring Keyboard Shortcuts

 ReSharper provides two default keyboard shortcuts schemes.

-- Visual Studio scheme that was introduced in ReSharper in order to minimize conflicts with Visual Studio's own keyboard shortcuts.
+- Visual Studio This scheme aims to minimize conflicts with Visual Studio's own keyboard shortcuts.

-- ReSharper 2.x/IntelliJ IDEA scheme that shares the majority of shortcuts with those used in IntelliJ IDEA and its derivative web development IDEs.
-This scheme provides a common keyboard-centric experience among all JetBrains development environments.
+- ReSharper 2.x/IntelliJ IDEA This scheme shares the majority of shortcuts with those used in IntelliJ IDEA and its derivative web development IDEs.
+It provides a common keyboard-centric experience among all JetBrains development environments.

 Changing shortcuts and shortcut schemes

-When you start Visual Studio for the first time after installing ReSharper, the Keyboard Scheme dialog box opens, where you can choose the default shortcut scheme to be used.
+When you start Visual Studio for the first time after installing ReSharper, the Keyboard Scheme dialog box opens, where you can choose the default shortcut scheme.

 Regardless of the currently selected scheme, you can always configure individual keyboard shortcuts.